kalisjoshua/newSlides/apistrat-2016.md

   - How will the API fit into the existing ecosystem?
   - How will the ecosystem respond to an additional API?
   - Who will maintain the higher view and who will dive into the minutiae?
-  - How will new APIs effect SLAs?
+  - How will new APIs affect SLAs?

 ---